Lakorthus/100-days-of-code/README.md

 **Thoughts**: Everyday I am learning more and more about React, I am so grateful for the support of the School of Code team.

+### Day 48: Nov 9, Wednesday

+**Today's Progress**: When I start working with React Hooks I was a bit confused, but now I am getting the hang of it.
+I have learned how to use the useState hooks to create a simple React application.

+**Thoughts**: Love to be able to help my teammates when they are struggling with the material.

 <!-- ### Day 0: February 30, 2016 (Example 2)